Prophet Inequalities over Time: The Model

 Our algorithms are based on thresholds on the value that is realized in a step.
-For these thresholds, we use quantiles of the distribution $D$.
-Throughout the paper, we write $\delta_p$ for the \textit{$p$-quantile} of the given distribution $D$, i.e.\ the value such that $\Prob_{x \sim D}[x \leq \delta_p] = p$.
+For these thresholds, we use quantiles of the distribution.
+Throughout the paper, we write $\delta_p$ for the \textit{$p$-quantile} of the given distribution, i.e., the value such that $\Prob_{X \sim F}[X \leq \delta_p] = p$.
 In case $p$ is negative, we assume $\delta_p = 0$.
+Note that the quantiles according to this definition do exist for continuous probability distributions.
+For a discrete probability distribution, a slight perturbation of the drawn values yields a continuous probability distribution as follows.
+Suppose we are given an instance with a discrete probability distribution and known $n$.
+For a corresponding discrete value $x$ with positive probability $\alpha$ in the probability distribution, one can introduce a continuous interval $x'=[x-\varepsilon,x+\varepsilon]$ for tiny $\varepsilon>0$ with $Pr[X \in x'] = \alpha$.
+This induces a total additional error of at most $n\varepsilon$ in the objective function.
+By choosing $\varepsilon$ small enough (in dependence on $n$ and the expected value of \textsc{Opt}) the change in the value of the prophet inequality is negligible.